Degree theory for 4-dimensional asymptotically conical gradient expanding solitons: Introduction

 \item If $\deg_{\exp}(X) \neq 0$ and $\gamma \in \CONEgeq^{k^*}(\partial X)$, then the following is true.
 Let $Q \subset \GenCONE^{k^*}(\partial X)$ be a finite dimensional, real-analytic submanifold (for example, a subset of an affine linear subspace) such that $\gamma \in Q$.
 Then $Q \cap \Image \Pi$ contains a neighborhood of $\gamma$ in $Q$. \end{enumerate} \end{Theorem}

 Let us now turn our attention to the gradient property and the relationship between the spaces $\MM^{k^*}(X)$ and $\MMgrad^{k^*}(X)$.
 A simple argument (see Remark~\ref{Rmk_gradient_implies_cone}) implies that the gradient condition necessitates the asymptotic model to be a cone, rather than a generalized cone.
 In other words, if $(g,V,\gamma)$ is a representative of an element in $\MM^{k^*}(X)$ for which $V$ is a gradient vector field, then $\gamma \in \CONE^{k^*}(\partial X)$, i.e., $\beta \equiv 0$ in \eqref{eq_gen_cone_intro}.
-So Theorem~\ref{Thm_many_deformations} implies the existence of many expanding solitons that are not gradient.
+So Theorem~\ref{Thm_many_deformations} implies the existence of many expanding solitons near $\gamma$ that are not gradient.
+In the special case of expanding solitons asymptotic to cones near the Euclidean cone metric, this also follows from \cite{Koch_Lamm}.
 Conversely, one may ask:

 \begin{Question} Does $\gamma \in \CONE^{k^*}(\partial X)$ imply that $V$ is a gradient vector field and thus $[(g,V,\gamma)] \in \MMgrad^{k^*}(X)$?
 In other words, is $\Pi^{-1}(\CONE^{k^*}(\partial X))$ the same as $\MMgrad^{k^*}(X)$? \end{Question}